Alco9742/InfernalBotManager/readme.md

 <h2>InfernalManager</h2>
 <h3>TODO BEFORE BETA:</h3>
 <ul>
+<li>In any method that gets used: check if authenticated user is the owner of the resource</li>
 <li>Test anything registration & email related</li>
 <li>Complete spring security with REST (http://www.baeldung.com/security-spring)</li>
 <li>Temp frontend: bootstrap and basic js/jquery </li>